OOOHA/Wake/README.md

   </tr>
 </table>

-And more languages in the settings.
+And more languages in the settings

 > [!Note]
-> By default, the language will follow the system setting.
+> By default, the language will follow the system setting

 ## Settings option
 <img src="img/macsc/lt.png" alt="image" width="300">

-You can choose the theme you like.
+You can choose the theme you like

 > [!Note]
-> Auto means the theme will follow the system setting.
+> Auto means the theme will follow the system setting

 ## First time launching the App.

 <img src="img/macsc/down1.png" alt="image" width="300">

-<p>Click Done when seeing this popup</p>
+Click Done when seeing this popup
 <img src="img/macsc/setun.png" alt="image" width="300">

 Open System Settings -> Privacy & Security -> Open Anyway

 <img src="img/macsc/last.png" alt="image" width="300">

 Click Open Anyway.
-Enter the password or use TouchID to approve it.
+Enter the password or use TouchID to approve it

-> I promise this is safe.
+> I promise this is safe

 ## Windows version:
 [Download](https://github.com/OOOHA/Wake/releases/download/v2/Windows.version.zip)

 > [!Note]
-> The file is downloaded as a ```zip``` file, please unzip it first.
+> The file is downloaded as a ```zip``` file, please unzip it first

 <img src="img/macsc/main.png" alt="image" width="300">

-This is the main screen of the App.
+This is the main screen of the App

 <img src="img/winsc/setting.png" alt="image" width="300">